skip to Main Content

 The Academy is in a unique position to support fellows in establishing or expanding existing professional networks in and beyond Berlin.
 Each semester, fellows interact with local peers and partner institutions within the Academy’s well-established network, forging meaningful transatlantic connections.
 Fellows engage German audiences through lectures, readings, and performances, which form the core of the Academy’s public program.

-Fellows may receive their stipends directly or via their home institutions.
+Fellows may choose to receive their stipends directly or via their home institutions.
 The Academy does not withhold for taxes, but stipends are taxable income.
-Fellows will be issued IRS Form 1099.
+Fellows will receive IRS Form 1099.
 If the stipend is paid to the fellow’s home institution, institutional overhead/indirect costs may not be charged or deducted from the stipend.

 Applicants working in most other fieldssuch as journalism, filmmaking, or public policymust have a significant record of publication or production.
 Writers of fiction and nonfiction must have published at least one book with a reputable press at the time of application.

-Please note that we do not accept project proposals in mathematics or the natural sciences, and that we select artists, composers, and poets through invitation-only competitions.
+Please note that we do not accept project proposals in mathematics or the natural sciences, and that we select visual artists and composers through invitation-only competitions.

 Fellowships are restricted to citizens and permanent residents of the United States.
 Candidates must explain any limited periods spent outside the United States, such as sabbaticals or foreign assignments.
 American expatriates are not eligible to apply.

-While project proposals need not focus on topics related to Germany, candidates should explain how their projects would benefit from a residency in Berlin.
+While project proposals need not focus on topics related to Germany, candidates should explain how a residency in Berlin would benefit their work.

 The Academy accepts proposals for collaborative projects.
 Candidates who wish to pursue a joint project must submit separate applications.
 External reviewers will consider the merits of each candidate alongside their joint project.